liebki/BlazorLibrary/README.md

 # BlazorLibrary
-A library for video games on the computer, created using C#, Bootstrap and Electron.
+A library for video games on the computer, created using .NET Core 7.0 with MAUI and Blazor!

 ## Technologies

 ### Created using
-- Blazor-Server based on .NET Core 6.0
+- Blazor-Server based on .NET Core 7.0
     - Bootstrap 4.3.1
     - JQuery 3.3.1
     - PopperJs 1.14.7

 ### Nuget(s)
+Microsoft.Windows.SDK.BuildTools             10.0.22621.1
+Microsoft.AspNetCore.Components.WebView.Maui 7.0.49
-- Blazored.Modal
+Blazored.Modal                               7.1.0
-- CsvHelper
-- ElectronNet.API
+Microsoft.Extensions.DependencyInjection     7.0.0
-- HtmlAgilityPack
+HtmlAgilityPack                              1.11.46
-- System.Data.SQlite
+System.Data.SQLite                           1.0.116
+Microsoft.Extensions.Logging                 7.0.0
+CsvHelper                                    30.0.0
+Microsoft.Extensions.Logging.Abstractions    7.0.0
+Newtonsoft.Json                              13.0.1
+Microsoft.WindowsAppSDK                      1.1.5
+Microsoft.Maui.Graphics.Win2D.WinUI.Desktop  7.0.49
+Microsoft.Maui.Graphics                      7.0.49
+Microsoft.Extensions.Logging.Debug           7.0.0
+Microsoft.Extensions.Configuration           7.0.0

 ### External Sources (API's)
-- MMOGA - Used for prices (Wrote some price scraper, not beautiful and not very accurate atm.)
+- MMOGA
+    - Pricing (If game is found)
+- Rawg.io
-- Rawg.io - Used for pictures and metacritic-value of games.
+    - Pictures and metacritic-value (If game is found)

 ## Features

 ### General
-- Scroll through all added games in your library
-- Save created games and game genre in a sqlite file
+- Keep a library of your games, with images, genre etc.

 ### Games
 - Add games with (name, description, picture (GIF's work), path to executeable and one or more genre)
 - Edit and delete games
 - Add games using .csv file import
 - Recover games that you deleted from the trashcan or delete them completely

 #####
 - Gamescards (Detailed)
     - Start games using the executeable